CheckMate: LLM-Powered Approximate Intermittent Computing: Design Choices and Workflow

 For each approximation opportunity, such as the truncation factor in loop perforation, the LLM was guided to embed these knobs (variables) into the codebase along with their suggested ranges.
 This design enables precise control over the degree of approximation for specific functions, allowing targeted tuning to adhere to defined error tolerances.

-To automate the process of identifying the optimal knob values, we employed Bayesian optimization, which determines knob configurations that achieve the desired balance between energy efficiency and computational accuracy, accounting for the interactions among multiple knobs.
+To automate the process of identifying the optimal knob values, we employed Bayesian optimization, which determines knob configurations that achieve the desired balance between energy efficiency and computational accuracy, accounting for the interactions among multiple knobs. \shepherdchange{The knobs also serve as mechanisms to mitigate inaccurate approximations by enabling the optimization algorithm to `tune out'\footnote{\shepherdchange{The optimization algorithm can adjust the knob to a value that ensures the corresponding code section behaves as it would in the original, unmodified version, effectively nullifying the approximation.}} the approximation.}